Country of Origin: Belgium

 They were prized for their small size, quickness, and overall agility.
 The Schipperke was first recognized as a formal breed in the 1880s.
 The American Kennel Club recognized the Schipperke in 1904 as a member of the Non-Sporting Group.

-The Schipperke is a small dog with a large, lovable personality.
+The Schipperke, affectionately nicknamed the Schip, is a small dog with a large, lovable personality.
 They are lively and curious with a mischievous streak.
 They are loyal and affectionate to their families and love being around their favorite people.
-Schipperkes also get along fabulously with children.
+Well-socialized Schipperkes also get along fabulously with children.

-Their watchdog/exterminator background makes them naturally wary of strangers and also means they have a high prey drive.
-They also won’t be afraid to bark and let you know about someone or something coming on your property.
+Their watchdog/exterminator background makes them naturally wary of strangers, at least at first, and also means they have a high prey drive.
+They also won’t be afraid to bark and let you know about someone or something coming onto your property.
 Left on their own, Schipperkes can become prone to barking.
-However, they can be trained to contain their barking tendency.
+However, you can socialize and train your dog to stop barking early on to contain their barking tendency.

 Schipperkes are highly adaptable dogs.
 They do well in apartments as well as larger homes.
 Due to their high prey drive and urge to chase, they should only be let off-leash in secure areas.

-Overall, the Schipperke is a relatively healthy dog breed.
-As with any dog breed, there are some potential health conditions to be aware of.
-For the Schipperke, these potential health issues include patellar luxation, eye problems, thyroid issues, and Legg-Calve-Perthes disease, which affects the hips.
+For the Schipperke, potential health concerns to be aware of can include patellar luxation, eye problems, thyroid issues, and Legg-Calve-Perthes disease, which affects the hips.
 There is also a disease called MPS IIIB, which is newly recognized and fatal.
-However, it can be tested in order to prevent it from being passed on to puppies.
+It usually presents as balance problems and shows up by 2-4 years of age.
+However, it can be tested and screened for in order to prevent it from being passed on to puppies.

-Reputable breeders will be testing and screening their breeding dogs for these issues in order to ensure they are not being passed on to puppies.
+Reputable breeders will be testing and screening their dogs for these issues to make sure they are not being passed on to puppies.
 So, don’t be afraid to ask the breeder questions.
 Talk to them about the genetic history of the parents and ask to see any relevant health clearances and DNA test results.
+The Schipperke Club of America, Inc. recommends an ophthalmologist evaluation, a patella evaluation, and a thyroid evaluation.

 In addition to basic commands every dog should know, you should make sure you train your Schipperke to respond to commands to stop barking and to come when they are called.
 If these are not addressed during training, their watchdog tendencies and urge to wander can cause a Schipperke to bark a lot and to ignore you when you call for them.